Blog Nursing Home Abuse Center Blog

 Elder abuse, neglect, and harassment can be subtle and difficult to spot.
 Family members should take some time to learn about the signs of elder abuse and neglect so they can keep an eye out for problems.
 Whether or not you have proof that harassment is occurring, report it right away.

 If your loved one has been the victim of nursing home harassment, abuse or neglect in a nursing home, you may have a legal case against the facility.
 People must be held accountable for violating the rights of our vulnerable elders.
-Contact Nursing Home Abuse Justice for a free legal case review.
+Contact the Nursing Home Abuse Center for a free legal case review.

 Nursing Home Abuse Support Team